zclaytor/kiauhoku/README.md

 If it works, you should get something close to the sun.
 The arguments to get_star are mass (in solar units), metallicity, and alpha-abundance.
 See the documentation in kiauhoku.py for more details.
-For a complete list of the labels available to you, see raw_tracks/column_labels_key.txt.

 Kīauhōkū comes with MCMC functionality through emcee-3.
 See the docs for kiauhoku.Grid.mcmc for more details.